garvitasingh-ux/myportfolio/README.md

 # myportfolio
-this repository tells you about myself
+this repository of mine tells you about myself!